Urnerai/quant-research-notes/return_predictability/README.md

 ## Research Question

-Can daily stock returns be predicted using simple statistical or machine learning models, or are they mostly indistinguishable from noise?
+Can daily stock returns be predicted using simple statistical or machine learning models, or are they largely indistinguishable from noise under realistic assumptions?

+---

 ## Motivation

-Many financial ML projects report high accuracy by predicting prices directly or by using improper validation methods.
+Many financial machine learning projects report strong predictive performance by modeling prices directly or by relying on improper validation schemes.
-This project investigates return predictability using realistic assumptions and time-aware validation.
+Such approaches often introduce look-ahead bias or evaluate models under unrealistic assumptions.

+This project investigates daily **return predictability** under **strict time-aware validation**, with the explicit goal of avoiding illusory in-sample signals.

+The objective is not to optimize performance, but to determine whether any **statistically meaningful signal** exists at the daily frequency.

+---

-## Baseline Analysis
+## Baseline Analysis (In-Sample)

-As a first step, we evaluate whether simple historical information contains any exploitable predictive signal at the daily frequency.
+As an initial step, we evaluate whether simple historical information contains any exploitable predictive structure when assessed in-sample.

 ### Experimental Setup